jacksarick/TeaCuP/journal.md

+##October 11:
+Wow.
+Long break.
+Not really restarting, just revisitng for a bit.
+Maybe I'll do more later.
+Anyway, started using [hotel](https://github.com/typicode/hotel), and this is the command I used to add it as a process: `hotel add 'find . | entr sh -c node server.js' --name teacup --out error.log`

 ##Aug 31:
 OK.
 Took a break to think, and came back to look at the problem.
 The server can only handle one socket at a time.
 What's happening is the `socket` var I haphazardly passed to the `response.js` library is getting shared across all connections.
 I need to seperate it back out.